aminere/spider-engine/docs/source/behavior.rst

         console.log(`${duration} seconds have passed!`);
     }

-* **Delay Code Block**: A good practice to make your code re-usable is to expose important variables.
-In this example, we expose the **duration** variable, by defining it as an Input in the Code Block.
+* **Delay Program Block**: A good practice to make your code re-usable is to expose important variables.
+In this example, we expose the **duration** variable, by defining it as an Input in the program.

 	.. image:: ./behaviors/images/delay_block.jpg

-* **Delay Behavior**: The code block is now usable in any behavior:
+* **Delay Behavior**: The program block is now usable in any behavior:

 	.. image:: ./behaviors/images/delay_behavior.jpg